atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 [travis]: https://travis-ci.org/

-Rug archive repositories should have a change log in the [`CHANGELOG.md` format][changelog].
+Rug repositories should have a change log in the [`CHANGELOG.md` format][changelog].

 [changelog]: http://keepachangelog.com/

 ### Rug DSL and TypeScript Files

-Rug files should have the `.rug` extension when written using the Rug DSL and the standard TypeScript `.ts` extension when written in TypeScript.
-You can safely intermix Rug DSL and TypeScript Rugs in the same archive.
-Rug files should placed in the following locations within a _Rug archive_.
-Rug editors and generators should be in `.atomist/editors`, Rug executors should be in `.atomist/executors`, and Rug reviewers should be in `.atomist/reviewers`.
+Rug files should have the `.rug` extension when written using the DSL and the standard TypeScript `.ts` extension when written in TypeScript.
+You can safely intermix Rug DSL and TypeScript Rugs in the same project.
+Rug files should placed in the following locations within a _Rug project_.
+Rug editors and generators should be in `.atomist/editors` and Rug reviewers should be in `.atomist/reviewers`.

 BDD-style tests for your Rugs are strongly recommended and should be located within a `.atomist/tests` directory and have the `.rt`